AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * is a financial advisor
-* is currently studying at the same time
-* has a need to manage over 50 clients while juggling with school commitments
+* has a need to manage over 50 clients
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions